EtienneBonvin/public/exams/final/2016/statement/Theory.md

 What is true of a program that gets 100% line coverage during testing?

-[] Every line of the program is executed at least once during test execution
+[y] Every line of the program is executed at least once during test execution

-[] If all tests passed, the program has no bugs
+[n] If all tests passed, the program has no bugs

-[] All of the program’s outputs are checked by the tests
+[n] All of the program’s outputs are checked by the tests

-[] It is less likely to contain bugs than an untested program
+[y] It is less likely to contain bugs than an untested program

 ### Question 2 [2 points]